 Snake Celtic Symbolism

-The adder can withstand the cold, which makes it the only kind of snake the ancient Celtics observed back in the day.
-These snakes burrows deeply unto the earth’s womb, so the Celts consider them forerunners of female power.
+The adder can withstand the cold, which makes it the only kind of Snake the ancient Celtics observed back in the day.
+These Snakes burrows deeply unto the earth’s womb, so the Celts consider them forerunners of female power.
 However, since they have a phallic shape and are great hunters, they are also attributed male powers.
 This is said to lead to a mix of powers — coupling, if you may.
 This union results to an offspring that are not necessarily babies.
 Rather, a new energy is born, with which the triple Celtic symbols originates.

 VII